-8012.4 Stormwater Concept & Master Plans (Development Projects)
+8012.3 Stormwater Concept & Master Plans (Development Projects)

-The above requirements for Stormwater Concept Plans are waived for Development Projects.
 The Design Professional should coordinate with the Development Review Section to discuss the design prior to submitting preliminary plans.
 This is encouraged to help ensure water quality and maintenance needs are addressed early in design.